CumulusNetworks/docs/content/cumulus-vx/Overview.md

 ## Cumulus VX

 Cumulus VX is a virtual appliance that helps you become familiar with Cumulus Networks technology, and provides a platform for you to prototype network operations and develop custom applications before you deploy into a production environment.
-Without the need of a bare metal switch or specialized hardware, Cumulus VX runs on all popular hypervisors, making traditional networking protocols such as BGP and MLAG, Cumulus Networks-specific technologies such as ONIE, and Prescriptive Topology Manager (PTM) available for testing and configuration.
+Without the need for a bare metal switch or specialized hardware, Cumulus VX runs on all popular hypervisors, making traditional networking protocols such as BGP and MLAG, Cumulus Networks-specific technologies such as ONIE, and Prescriptive Topology Manager (PTM) available for testing and configuration.

 Cumulus VX runs in a virtual machine (VM) on a standard x86 environment.
 The VM is a 64-bit operating system, built on the same foundation as {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux" text="Cumulus Linux">}}, and runs Debian Linux with `virtio` drivers for network and HDD interfaces as well as the logical volume manager (LVM).
 Cumulus VX includes all the control plane elements without an actual ASIC or NPU for line rate performance or hardware acceleration.